eastjames/eastjames.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I use satellite data and computer models of the Earth's atmosphere to understand emissions of chemicals to the air and the subsequent impacts on air quality and climate.
+I am an environmental engineer and atmospheric scientist.
+My research uncovers drivers of change in the local to global atmospheric environment, using satellite observations of air pollutants and greenhouse gases, models of atmospheric chemistry, and inverse modeling.

-Currently, I am a Postdoctoral Fellow in the [Atmospheric Chemistry Modeling Group](https://acmg.seas.harvard.edu) led by Professor Daniel J. Jacob in the School of Engineering and Applied Sciences at Harvard University.
+I am a Postdoctoral Fellow in the [Atmospheric Chemistry Modeling Group](https://acmg.seas.harvard.edu) led by Professor Daniel J. Jacob in the School of Engineering and Applied Sciences at Harvard University.

 I completed my doctoral research under [Professor Fernando Garcia Menendez](https://fgarciam.wordpress.ncsu.edu) in the Department of Civil, Construction, and Environmental Engineering at North Carolina State University.
 My graduate research was supported by an ORISE Fellowship at the U.S. Environmental Protection Agency, where I was mentored by Dr. Sergey Napelenok and [Dr. Barron H. Henderson](https://www.barronh.com).